 Box breathing exercise

-Get started with this simple box breathing exercise
+Get started with the box breathing technique.

-Spurgeons calming breathing exercises
+Calming breathing exercises

 Are you a busy parent?
 Looking for a little time to yourself to reduce anxiety symptoms or simply a moment to relax?
 Then you’ve come to the right place.

-Here at Spurgeons Children’s Charity we understand that parenting with anxiety can be challenging.
-That is why we have put together this interactive and visual breathing exercise that is suitable to use independently, or with your children and family.
+Here at Spurgeons Charity we understand that parenting with anxiety can be challenging.
+That is why we have put together this interactive and visual box breathing exercise that is suitable to use independently, or with your children and family.

 Take a moment to watch along with the animation and repeat as many times as necessary to bring a sense of calm.
-The box breathing technique is a great way of regulating your breathing, and gently reducing any anxious sensations felt within the body and slowing down the breath.
+The box breathing method is a great way of regulating your breathing, and gently reducing any anxious sensations felt within the body and slowing down the breath.

 Benefits of the box breathing technique